 If you have a complicated or rare medical issue, you can ask your specialist doctor how often they see it and how comfortable they are treating it.
 It may be better to visit a sub-specialist.

-Below is some useful information about medicines that help with common ailments.
+Below is some useful information about over-the-counter medicines that help with common ailments.
 See the World Health Organization’s list of essential medicines for a much more extensive collection.
 When taking a medicine, always follow usage instructions on the packaging and from your doctor.

 Pain and inflammation

 - pill; general-purpose painkiller, first-line for mild aches and pains; doesn’t have significant anti-inflammatory or fever reducing properties

 - pill; nonsteroidal anti-inflammatory drug (NSAID) that reduces fever and mild pain; can cause gastrointestinal bleeding, take it with food